Johnny Gorman

-Rory John McCaughan Gorman (born 26 October 1992) is a footballer who plays as a winger.
+Rory John McCaughan Gorman (born 26 October 1992) is a former footballer who played as a winger.

-He started his career with Manchester City, but was soon signed by Manchester United.
-After six years there, he was released and allowed to join Wolverhampton Wanderers in 2009.
-Gorman made just one appearance for Wolves before spending time on loan with Plymouth Argyle, Macclesfield Town and Cambridge United, followed by a permanent move to Leyton Orient where he remained for a season.
+Gorman began his career with Manchester City before transferring to Manchester United.
+After six years at United, he was released and joined Wolverhampton Wanderers in 2009.
+He made a single appearance for Wolves and later went on loan to Plymouth Argyle, Macclesfield Town, and Cambridge United.
+He then signed permanently with Leyton Orient, where he spent one season.

-Born in Sheffield, he first played international football for the Republic of Ireland at under-16 level, but soon switched allegiance to Northern Ireland, playing through all the age grades before receiving his first cap for the senior team in 2010.
+Born in Sheffield, Gorman initially represented the Republic of Ireland at under-16 level.
+He later switched allegiance to Northern Ireland, progressing through the youth ranks and earning his first senior international cap in 2010.